rvaughan/AdventOfCode2017/README.md

   * [Advent of Code: Behind the Scenes](https://www.youtube.com/watch?v=CFWuwNDOnIo)
   * [FOSDEM 2021 Talk](https://ftp.osuosl.org/pub/fosdem/2021/D.perl/adventofcode.webm)

+While you wait for the challenges to unlock [VeloxxMusic](https://www.twitch.tv/veloxxmusic) has run an unlock party the past couple of years.

 For now I've chosen to solve the puzzles using python, mainly for simplicity.

   * [2015](./2015/README.md)